pub struct Rocket<P: Phase>(/* private fields */);Expand description

 interfaces but before serving the first request.
 Liftoff fairings are

-run concurrently; resolution of all fairings is await
+run concurrently; resolution of all fairings is awaited before

 resuming request serving.